Bear Bryant: Personal life and death

 Bryant was a heavy smoker and drinker for most of his life, and his health began to decline in the late 1970s.
 He collapsed due to a cardiac episode in 1977 and decided to enter alcohol rehab, but resumed drinking after only a few months of sobriety.
-Bryant experienced a mild stroke in 1980 that weakened the left side of his body and another cardiac episode in 1981 and was taking a battery of medications in his final years.
+Bryant experienced a mild stroke in 1980 that weakened the left side of his body, another cardiac episode in 1981, and was taking a battery of medications in his final years.

-Shortly before his death, Bryant met with evangelist Robert Schuller on a plane flight and the two talked extensively about religion, which apparently made an impression on the coach, who felt considerable guilt over his mistreatment of the Junction Boys and hiding his smoking and drinking habits from his mother.
+Shortly before his death, Bryant met with evangelist Robert Schuller on a plane flight and the two talked extensively about religion, which apparently made an impression on the coach.

 After a sixth-place SEC finish in the 1982 season that included losses to LSU and Tennessee, each for the first time since 1970, Bryant, who had turned 69 that September, announced his retirement, stating, "This is my school, my alma mater.
 I love it and I love my players.
 But in my opinion, they deserved better coaching than they have been getting from me this year."
 His final loss was to Auburn in Bo Jackson's freshman season.
 His last game was a 21–15 victory in the Liberty Bowl in Memphis, Tennessee, over the University of Illinois.
 After the game, Bryant was asked what he planned to do now that he was retired.
 He replied, "Probably croak in a week."

 Four weeks after making that comment, and just one day after passing a routine medical checkup, on January 25, 1983, Bryant checked into Druid City Hospital in Tuscaloosa after experiencing chest pain.
 A day later, when being prepared for an electrocardiogram, he died after suffering a massive heart attack.

 His personal physician, Dr. William Hill, said that he was amazed that Bryant had been able to coach Alabama to two national championships in what would be the last five years of his life, given the poor state of his health.
 First news of Bryant's death came from Bert Bank (WTBC Radio Tuscaloosa) and on the NBC Radio Network (anchored by Stan Martyn and reported by Stewart Stogel).
 On his hand at the time of his death was the only piece of jewelry he ever wore, a gold ring inscribed "Junction Boys".
 He is interred at Birmingham's Elmwood Cemetery.
 A month after his death, Bryant was awarded the Presidential Medal of Freedom, the nation's highest civilian award, by President Ronald Reagan.
 A moment of silence was held before Super Bowl XVII, played four days after Bryant's death.